MichaelCurrin/developer-configurations/devconfig/git.md

     # The time is in seconds so this is 1 hour.
     helper = cache --timeout=3600
 ```

+## Global ignore file

+The section above references a global git ignore file, which you can create by follow this section.

 Create a file of files for git to ignore globally for you user.
 The filename is only be convention and needs to be referenced in the config settings as set above.